Skip to content

 The science in 60 seconds

-All the techniques in this guide work through a single, well-established mechanism: the vagus nerve.
+Many techniques in this guide are connected to a well-studied pathway: the vagus nerve.

 Your vagus nerve connects your brain to your heart, lungs, and digestive system.
 It is the main channel of the parasympathetic nervous system — the “rest and digest” system that is the physiological opposite of the stress response.